Igor Dobrowolski, Installation - Untitled, 2024, plastic, wood, plastic, mixed technique; 190 x 200 x 80 cm. Photo by Łukasz Brodowicz

 Igor Dobrowolski approaches the creation of art with great awareness.
 He is not afraid to touch on difficult subjects related to contemporary events as well as political or social affairs.
 Through his art, he speaks about the most harrowing aspects of human existence while carrying the message of a need for compassion.
 One of the displayed pieces is titled 11 przykazanie, wbij sobie to do głowy (11th Commandment, Get This Into Your Head).
 According to Dobrowolski, it says that you shall not remain indifferent.

-The exhibition titled Z wyrazami współczucia (With condolences) is on view at the Wallspace Gallery in Warsaw from 19 October until 16 November 2024.
+The exhibition titled Z wyrazami współczucia (With deepest sympathy) is on view at the Wallspace Gallery and Cliché Gallery in Warsaw until 16 November 2024.

 Igor Dobrowolski, Part of a whole, 2024, oil, pastel, canvas; 100 x 100 cm; signed, dated and described on the back.
 Photo by Łukasz Brodowicz.